ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/faq.md

 7. **Test DYNAMIXEL**
 Complete the setup procedure and verify if the change has been properly made.
-If you select one of the test menu for the DYNAMIXEL, the selected DYNAMIXEL will begin to rotate in the clockwise and counterclockwise.
+If you select one of the test menu for DYNAMIXEL, the selected DYNAMIXEL will begin to rotate in the clockwise and counterclockwise.
 To end the test, press the `Enter`.
 For example, to test the left DYNAMIXEL, enter `3` as shown in below and enter `4` for the right DYNAMIXEL.